Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 You will see the resulting output tuples in `receiver_1.log` file.
 Report the number of tuples (lines) in this log file.

-### Part 2: Execute Filter operator in the data plane
+### Plan 2: Execute Filter operator in the data plane
-In this part, we will consider query partitioning where `filter` operator is executed in the the data plane itself.
+We will now consider query partitioning plan where `filter` operator is executed in the the data plane itself.
 ```python
 # Threshold